pamod-madubashana/TelegramFileServer/.qoder/commands/speckit.clarify.md

 Execution steps:

-1. Run `.specify/scripts/powershell/check-prerequisites.ps1 -Json -PathsOnly` from repo root **once** (combined `--json --paths-only` mode / `-Json -PathsOnly`).
-Parse minimal JSON payload fields:
-   - `FEATURE_DIR`
-   - `FEATURE_SPEC`
-   - (Optionally capture `IMPL_PLAN`, `TASKS` for future chained flows.)
-   - If JSON parsing fails, abort and instruct user to re-run `/speckit.specify` or verify feature branch environment.
+1. Check if spec.md file exists in the current directory.
+If not, abort and instruct user to run `/speckit.specify` first.
-   - For single quotes in args like "I'm Groot", use escape syntax: e.g 'I'\''m Groot' (or double-quote if possible: "I'm Groot").

 2. Load the current spec file.
 Perform a structured ambiguity & coverage scan using this taxonomy.
 For each category, mark status: Clear / Partial / Missing.
 Produce an internal coverage map used for prioritization (do not output raw map unless no questions will be asked).